Songs That Have Figurative Language

 Country Music's Evocative Similes and Hyperbole

 Country music frequently utilizes similes to paint pictures of rural life and lost love.
 Songs often contain similes that evoke images of nature, using nature as a metaphor for the artist's emotions.
-Dolly Parton’s songs are often filled with country’s signature hyperbole, such as exaggerating emotions or events to create impact and emphasize the drama of a situation.
+Dolly Parton’s songs are often filled with country’s signature hyperbole, such as exaggerating emotions or events to create impact and stress the drama of a situation.
 Johnny Cash's "Ring of Fire" employs the simile "burning like a ring of fire" to express the intensity of his passion, creating a vivid and memorable image.

 R&B's Sensual Metaphors and Personification